-Key pointed out that Latinos account for about 18 percent of the population, according to the last census.
-"These are our neighbors, our classmates, our colleagues at work, our teachers and our business people," she says.
+According to the latest U.S. Census, about 19 percent of the United States population is Hispanic or Latino.
+"These are our neighbors, our classmates, our colleagues at work, our teachers and our business people," Key says.
 "As a community at large, not just the Latino community, but the American community, we should know about the different communities that make up our country, and so Hispanic Heritage Month is just the start of what you hope is a lifelong, inquiry and curiosity to learn more about your neighbors that become your friends."

 Learn more about Hispanic Heritage Month below!